British banker charged with murder of two women in Hong Kong

-HONG KONG (Reuters) - Hong Kong police have charged a 29-year-old British banker with two counts of murder after authorities found the bodies of two women in his apartment, including one that had been hidden in a suitcase on a balcony.
+HONG KONG, Nov 3 (Reuters) - Hong Kong police have charged a 29-year-old British banker with two counts of murder after authorities found the bodies of two women in his apartment, including one that had been hidden in a suitcase on a balcony.

 In a statement, police said the man, who was not identified, would appear in a local court on Monday to be formally charged.